 A hot topic in Austin’s office landscape is density.
-Office users across the board – from technology tenants to law firms – are simply putting more people in less space.
+Office users across the board, from technology tenants to law firms, are simply putting more people in less space.

-While users are quickly shifting to make more efficient use of their space, many office developers and architects are still lagging in designing buildings to accommodate these higher density tenants, even though doing so could raise their potential to achieve premium rental rates.
+While users are quickly shifting to make more efficient use of their space, many office developers and architects are still lagging in designing buildings to accommodate these higher-density tenants, even though doing so could raise their potential to achieve premium rental rates.

-To unpack this further, turned to architects Brian Miller and Andy Kennedy at the Austin office of design-build firm The Beck Group to better understand some of the considerations they are now making when designing (or redesigning) office buildings for this new type of tenant and to discuss how tenants and developers are changing the way office buildings are built.
+To unpack this further, turned to architects Brian Miller and Andy Kennedy at the Austin office of the design-build firm The Beck Group to better understand some of the considerations they are now making when designing (or redesigning) office buildings for this new type of tenant and to discuss how tenants and developers are changing the way office buildings are built.

 Q: Technology companies are often cited as those driving the trend towards denser office spaces, but are you seeing demand for dense environments from users in other industries as well?

-Andy: While tech tenants paved the path for higher density work environments, we’re seeing firms in all industries moving to more efficient use of space.
-Coworking companies such as WeWork and Galvanize have a model based on dense, high energy spaces.
+Andy: While tech tenants paved the path for higher-density work environments, we’re seeing firms in all industries moving to more efficient use of space.
+Coworking companies such as WeWork and Galvanize have a model based on dense, high-energy spaces.
 And we’ve seen users across the board – even law firms and professional service companies – demanding more dense, active, flexible spaces to better serve their employees and clients.

 Q: What are some of the considerations you take into account when designing a building to fit a dense workspace user or users?